Smugandcomfy/bobinscriptions/README.md

 dfx canister --network ic create --subnet bkfrj-6k62g-dycql-7h53p-atvkj-zg4to-gaogh-netha-ptybj-ntsgw-rqe

+they you should just need to replace the const reBobCanisterID = "bd3sg-teaaa-aaaaa-qaaba-cai"; line in App.tsx with the reBob canister id.
-furst put cycles in ledger princple
+(furst put cycles in ledger princple)

+then npm instal

+then npm start; it should build

+--

 1 canister for frontend which is assigned